ubc-library-rc/rc-workshop-template/index.md

 Snails armed and dangerous
 {: .danger}

-__Prerequisites.__ To call attention to
+__Prerequisites.__
+This...

 ```
 - Basic slug identification
 - Familiarity with slime
 {: .prereq}
 ```
+...will look like this:

 - Basic slug identification
 - Familiarity with slime
 {: .prereq}

+__Terminal input.__
-__Terminal input.__ Indicates what the participant should enter in the terminal or command line.
+Use this formatting to indicate that the participant should input text into the terminal or command line.
+This...

 ~~~
 Input